 - Dedicated, experienced faculty that teach in undergraduate and graduate programs.

-- A Sequential Degree BS/MSOT Option with Salus University.
+- A Sequential Degree BS/MSOT Option with Salus University in Elkins Park, PA.

 - A Drexel Doctor of Physical Therapy Program Admissions Interview.
 Qualified 4 year Drexel Health Science students who are interested in Physical Therapy and maintain a minimum cumulative grade point average (GPA) of 3.33, a minimum science GPA of 3.25 and earn a minimum of a "C" in all DPT Program prerequisite courses throughout their undergraduate studies will be offered an Admissions Interview with the Professional Doctor of Physical Therapy Program.

 - The Center for Interdisciplinary Clinical Simulation and Practice (CICSP) which enhances students’ education through supervised instruction in controlled settings.
 Simulation labs utilize Standardized Patient (SP) actors to mimic real life human physiology, giving undergraduate students the opportunity to learn and improve physical assessment and communication skills.